Using dbt for Incremental Development on Lakehouse

 statistics 99 rows 4468 bytes

-Dynamic Table type dbt models are automatically scheduled by Lakehouse with the periodic refresh parameters set during construction, and do not need to be executed via dbt run.
+Dynamic Table dbt models are automatically scheduled by Lakehouse using the refresh parameters set at build time — no dbt run command is needed.

-After the model is built in the target environment, you can check the refresh status of the dynamic table on the Lakehouse platform using the following SQL command:
+After the model is built in the target environment, you can check the Dynamic Table's refresh history on the Lakehouse platform with the following SQL:

 show dynamic table refresh history where name ='product_grossing'